Ways to Save Money $$$

 In the Laundry Room

-- Save old socks for dusting cloths
+- Save old socks or shirts for dusting cloths

 - Line dry laundry